zach2039/vs-naturalspawns/README.md

 Overview
 --------

-Only allows spawns of drifters above natural blocks; blocks are considered natural if their name satisfies any of the filters below:
+Only allows spawns of drifters above natural blocks, even during storms; blocks are considered natural if their name satisfies any of the filters below:

  - `"game:sand-*"`
  - `"game:gravel-*"`